 Particles are but one factor that can degrade air quality.
 VOCs are another significant factor.
 VOCs are chemical off-gasses commonly produced by the furnishings and activities within the space.
 Flooring, carpeting, finishes on office furniture, paints, pesticides, cleaning products, office equipment and also outdoor air are examples of things that may bring in potentially dangerous chemical elements.
-VOCs are the main culprit in a condition called Sick Building Syndrome, in which occupants of a building experience poor health while in the building and feel relief when they leave.
+VOCs are a contributor to a condition called Sick Building Syndrome, in which occupants of a building experience poor health while in the building and feel relief when they leave.

 It is true that you can improve air quality by purchasing an enhanced filtration system.
 Unfortunately, stronger filters mean higher energy costs.
 An efficient filter is dense, and that makes it harder for air to pass through it.
 Since it will take more power to squeeze the air through the filter, the HVAC system works harder to condition the space — and that makes it costlier to operate.

-With AtmosAir, you can purify the air in the space you breathe.
-Our AtmosAir Bi-Polar Ionization system allows a building to recycle clean, conditioned air.
+With AtmosAir, you can improve the air in the space you breathe.
+Our AtmosAir Bi-Polar Ionization system allows a building to recycle cleaner, conditioned air.

-With AtmosAir, you can nearly eliminate mold spores, VOCs, and other unwanted particles — and save on your energy bills at the same time.
+With AtmosAir, you can minimize mold spores, VOCs, and other unwanted particles — and save on your energy bills at the same time.

-BPI reduces particulate matter and breaks down the chemical structure of VOCs.
-That means it is not necessary to dilute and replace the space with additional amounts of outdoor air, nor is it necessary to strain the air through airflow-restrictive filters.
-Because you can now accomplish air purification without a cost penalty by recycling a larger portion of the total air volume, you can retain the energy savings you worked so hard to achieve.
+Because AtmosAir BPI reduces particulate matter and VOCs, it is not necessary to dilute and replace the space with additional amounts of outdoor air.
+Nor is it necessary to strain the air through airflow-restrictive filters, because you can now accomplish air purification without a cost penalty by recycling a larger portion of the total air volume.
+You retain the energy savings you worked so hard to achieve.